Undergraduate TAS-SCG-DEG-2023

 - Apply scientific methods and knowledge ethically, responsibly, respectfully and safely in research or workplace settings guided by relevant regulatory and professional frameworks.

-You will develop skills for environmental and planning jobs that require flexibility, innovative thinking and lifelong learning.
+BSc students with a major in Geography and Environment have career prospects in land management, policy and planning, sustainability planning, environmental regulation and assessment, in both the public and private sector.
+You will develop skills for 21st century jobs that require flexibility, innovative thinking and lifelong learning.
 You will expand your knowledge of environments and peoples, and the ways they interact from the local to the global.

 The Bachelor of Science requires the completion of 24 subjects comprising: